New books, upcoming events and ongoing projects are described in the latest Library Newsletter, Winter 2017.

 Recent Publications by Our Members

-The Library Committee has undertaken a new initiative to interview noted authors about their recently released books.
+The Library Committee has undertaken a new initiative to interview noted book authors and senior analysts.
 These filmed conversations are posted on the BPSI Website and BPSI Facebook page as they become available.

 Time: Reception – 7:30pm, Discussion – 8:00pm, Book Signing – 9:15pm.